-- Full-day walking tour of Christian Jerusalem, led by a local guide
+- Full-day guided walking tour of Christian Jerusalem

 - Follow the footsteps of Jesus from the Mount of Olive to Via Dolorosa, an important pilgrimage route

 - Hear biblical stories and little-known tales about Jesus and his life in the city

 - Visit the Church of All Nations near the Garden of Gethsemane and the Jewish cemetery in Kidron Valley

 - Enter Jerusalem Old City to stop for photos at the Pool of Bethesda and Convent of the Sisters of Zion